princeton-nlp/DensePhrases/README.md

 Or, you can build your own phrase index with DensePhrases.

 ## Playing with a DensePhrases Demo
-There are two ways of using DensePhrases demo.
-1. You can simply use the [demo] that we are serving on our server (Wikipedia scale).
-The running demo is using `densephrases-multi-query-multi` (NQ=40.8 EM) as a query encoder and `densephrases-multi_wiki-20181220` as a phrase index.
-2. You can run the demo on your own server where you can change the phrase index (obtained from [here](https://github.com/princeton-nlp/DensePhrases/tree/main/examples/create-custom-index)) or the query encoder (e.g., to `densephrases-multi-query-nq`).
+You can run [the Wikipedia-scale demo](http://densephrases.korea.ac.kr) on your own server.
+For your own demo, you can change the phrase index (obtained from [here](https://github.com/princeton-nlp/DensePhrases/tree/main/examples/create-custom-index)) or the query encoder (e.g., to `densephrases-multi-query-nq`).

-The minimum resource requirement for running the full Wikipedia scale demo is:
+The resource requirement for running the full Wikipedia scale demo is:
-* 100GB RAM
+* 50 ~ 100GB RAM (depending on the size of a phrase index)
 * Single 11GB GPU (optional)

-Note that you no longer need any SSDs to run the demo unlike previous phrase retrieval models ([DenSPI](https://github.com/uwnlp/denspi), [DenSPI+Sparc](https://github.com/jhyuklee/sparc)), but setting `$SAVE_DIR` to an SSD can reduce the loading time of the required resources.
+Note that you no longer need an SSD to run the demo unlike previous phrase retrieval models ([DenSPI](https://github.com/uwnlp/denspi), [DenSPI+Sparc](https://github.com/jhyuklee/sparc)).
 The following commands serve exactly the same demo as [here](http://densephrases.korea.ac.kr) on your `http://localhost:51997`.
 ```bash
 # Serve a query encoder on port 1111
 nohup python run_demo.py \